arras-energy/static-website/README.md

 Arras Energy is a robust open-source simulation platform designed to address the evolving challenges of electricity distribution power systems in the context of smart grids and renewable energy integration.
 This platform serves as a valuable tool for utilities, researchers, and technology vendors, enabling them to develop, refine, and deploy advanced solutions in the domain of smart-grid technologies and renewable energy integration.

+Feel free to add and edit content on this website.

 ________

 **Home Page**
 <img width="1432" alt="Home Page" src="https://github.com/arras-energy/static-website/assets/128001866/b40d2a20-5089-4731-b540-3d0726cb59d9">

 **Content Page**

 <img width="1429" alt="Content Page" src="https://github.com/arras-energy/static-website/assets/128001866/20141b34-05ae-422d-9f4a-bdf2348635a0">

 **Menu Bar**